tigerbeetle/tigerbeetle/docs/coding/recipes/balance-invariant-transfers.md

 [`flags.credits_must_not_exceed_debits`](../../reference/account.md#flagscredits_must_not_exceed_debits)
 balance invariants for only a subset of all transfers, rather than all transfers.

 This can be achieved by having a **control** account used to test the balance invariants at the desired points in time.
-The control account will have a 0 balance and the **opposite** balance invariant set to the invariant that we want to test on the **destination** account.
-At the point where we want to test the destination account balance invariant, we can initiate a pending closing balance transfer to the control account in order to test the invariant.
+The control account will have a 0 balance and the balance invariant that we want to test on the **destination** account.
+At the point where we want to test the destination account balance invariant, we can initiate a pending balancing transfer for the **oposite** side to the control account.
+If the invariant is violated on the destination account, the balancing transfer has non-zero amount, violates the control account invariant, and fails the entire chain.
 The following example will make this clearer.

 ## Per-transfer `credits_must_not_exceed_debits`